textileio/powergate/ffs/Design.md

 / Scheduler enforces a CidConfig orchestrating Hot and Cold storages. type Scheduler interface {
 	// PushConfig push a new or modified configuration for a Cid.
 It returns
-	// the JobID which tracks the current state of executiong of that task.
+	// the JobID which tracks the current state of execution of that task.
 	PushConfig(PushConfigAction) (JobID, error)

 	// GetCidInfo returns the current Cid storing state.
 This state may be different